Standards of Conduct

 The goal of this policy is to promote an environment that is free of sexual misconduct and interpersonal violence.
-In accordance with, Title IX of the Education Amendments of 1972, EWU does not exclude individuals from participating in, deny benefits to, or discriminate against individuals on the basis of sex in any university program or activity.
-Sexual misconduct and interpersonal violence, as defined below, is a form of sex discrimination.
+In accordance with Title IX of the Education Amendments of 1972, EWU does not exclude individuals from participating in, deny benefits to, or discriminate against individuals on the basis of sex in any university program or activity.
+Sexual misconduct and interpersonal violence, as defined below, are forms of sex discrimination.

 To facilitate this goal, the university retains authority to discipline or take other appropriate action for any conduct that is deemed unacceptable or inappropriate, regardless of whether the conduct rises to the level of unlawful sexual misconduct or interpersonal violence.